mamoon100/data-structures-and-algorithms/java/linked-list/README.md

 point to the new node and make the new node point to the next node so the linked list will continue this will take O(N) for time due to the full iteration and O(1) for space we're only adding 1 Node

+For the **delete** method will iterate over the linked list until the next point is the value we need to delete then make the current node point to the node after the needed point so in general we can say we skip the value we need to delete, it takes O(N) for time due the iteration and O(1) we don't create any variable.

 For the **include** method will take a value and check if it's exist inside the whole node and return true if it's exist and false otherwise,this method will take O(N) for Time because we are looping over all the LinkedList and O(1) for space because we're not creating any variable.